 This could be a good time to explain how reproduction works.
-This video, Help kids learn how babies are made (with Foxy) will be useful in explaining the basics of how a male body and a female body after it develops can create new life.
+This video, Help kids learn how EELHUHPGHZLWKR will be useful in explaining the basics of how a male body and a female body after it develops can create new life.